pelican-eggs/eggs/.github/ISSUE_TEMPLATE/bugs.md

 ---
 name: "\U0001F41B Bug Report"
-about: Create a report for an egg
+about: Report an issue for an egg

 ---